 Biceps and triceps—each denoting a type of muscle—are singular nouns that look like plurals.
 Bicepses and tricepses are the logical plurals, but they’re only rarely used.
-In real-world usage, biceps and triceps are usually treated as plural, and bicep and tricep have become the conventional singular forms.
-Unless you’re writing a scientific text, these nontechnical singular forms are fine.
+In most contexts, biceps and triceps are usually treated as plural, and bicep and tricep have become the conventional singular forms.
+This is the case outside scientific and medical writing, anyway.

 Examples